ugoertz/kombilo/doc/manual.rst

 ---------------------

-With the **rotate/flip SGF file** menu items (in the Edit menu), you can rotate and flip the game; th SGF file is changed so as to describe the game with the new orientation.
+With the **rotate/flip SGF file** menu items (in the Edit menu), you can rotate and flip the game; the SGF file is changed so as to describe the game with the new orientation.
 This is useful if you want to change a game record to obey the usual convention that the first move is in the upper right corner.